ainagari/prototypicality/README.md

 This repository contains data and code for the paper:

 Marianna Apidianaki and Aina Garí Soler (2021).
-ALL Dolphins Are Intelligent and SOME Are Friendly: Probing BERT for Nouns’ Semantic Properties and their Prototypicality.
-To appear in _Proceedings of the Fourth BlackBoxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP_, Punta Cana, Dominican Republic and Online, November, 11.
+[ALL Dolphins Are Intelligent and SOME Are Friendly: Probing BERT for Nouns’ Semantic Properties and their Prototypicality](https://aclanthology.org/2021.blackboxnlp-1.7/).
+In _Proceedings of the Fourth BlackBoxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP_, Punta Cana, Dominican Republic, November, 11.

 The directories contain the scripts and data necessary to run: